Alfresco/alfresco-content-app/docs/README.md

 #### Upload new version

 A new version for the selected file can be added by using this button.
-Users can upload a new file version using a file that is does not have the same name, or mimetype as the current version, whilst allowing the user to choose the type of version (minor or major) and inputting supporting comments.
+Users can upload a new file version using a file that is does not have the same name, or mime type as the current version, whilst allowing the user to choose the type of version (minor or major) and inputting supporting comments.
 Please also check the [UploadVersionButtonComponent](https://alfresco.github.io/adf-component-catalog/components/UploadVersionButtonComponent.html).

 #### Actions Menu